 A. Here is a quick summary of the review process:

-- To begin the process, and after reviewing all of the information at www.onlinemediators.com/pg12.cfm, you "order" "Mediate.com Online Mediator Certification Review."
+- To begin the process, you "order" "Mediate.com Online Mediator Certification Review."

-- A responsive email will provide specific instructions to applicants.
+- A responsive email will provide specific instructions.

-- Most applicants take a few days to get all of their information together and posted online in the Mediate.com and OnlineMediators.com Directories.
+- Most applicants take a few days to get all of their information together and posted online in the Mediate.com Directory.